 - 1. The boundary of each Reserve Site is defined on the Policies Map. - 2.
-The following Reserve Sites may be developed for housing should they be needed to address under-delivery, or to meet future development needs (i.e. beyond the end of the plan period 2030).
+The following Reserve Sites may be developed for housing should they be needed to address under-delivery, or to meet future development needs (i.e. beyond the end of the plan period).

-Ref Site Name and Location PDL Site Area (ha) Dwellings
+Ref Site Name and Location PDL Site Area (ha) Dwellings P105 Halifax Road, Nelson No 6.56 75 P104 Oaklands, Barrowford No 3.20 60 P238 Gib Hill (Site B), Nelson/Colne No 12.32 75

-P055 Foster Road, Barnoldswick No 3.11 93

-P005 Castle Road, Colne No 3.00 85

-P105 Halifax Road, Nelson No 6.56 125

-P104 Oaklands, Barrowford No 3.20 60

-P263/P265 Stoney Bank Road, Earby No 6.83 100

-Previously Developed Land Totals: c.23.86 463
+P263/P265 Stoney Bank Road, Earby No 6.83 100 Previously Developed Land Totals: 28.91 310

-- 3. Reserve Sites for housing will only be released following adoption of the Local Plan Part 2 during the plan period (2011-2030) where annual monitoring confirms: - a.
+- 3. Reserve Sites for housing will only be released for development following adoption of the Local Plan Part 2 and where during the plan period (2011-2030) annual monitoring confirms: - a.
 There is a shortfall in the five-year housing land supply.

-In these circumstances Reserve Sites throughout the borough will be considered for release where they are capable of being implemented within two years of the date on which planning permission is approved.
+In these circumstances Reserve Sites throughout the borough will be considered for release where they are capable of being implemented within two years of the date on which planning permission is approved. - b.

-- b.
 The Housing Delivery Test is failed, and interventions 5a to c in Policy LIV6 are unlikely to resolve the shortage in housing delivery. - 4.
 Development proposals on Reserve Sites will be required to: - a.
-Meet the site specific policy requirements set out below. - Address the design principles set out in Policy ENV19 and any other relevant policies in the Pendle Local Plan, or a 'Made' Neighbourhood Plan.
+Meet the site specific policy requirements set out below. - b.
+Address the design principles set out in Policy ENV19 and any other relevant policies in the Pendle Local Plan, or a 'Made' Neighbourhood Plan. - 5.
+If not released for development, the status of Reserve Housing Sites will be reconsidered through a future review of the Pendle Local Plan.